![CDATA[ [if IE 9] ]]>

 Public School Assessment Request

-If the student continues to struggle after implementation of the STEP plan and after adjustments to the plan have not met with success, the
+If the student continues to struggle after implementation of the STEP and after adjustments to the plan have not met with success, the

-Parent Request for Assessment from Public School to the local public school for special education assessment.
-The
+parents/guardians may wish to submit the STEP Form 8 - Parent Request for Assessment from Public School to the local public school for an educational assessment.

 Public School Plans